hardbyte/rpython-post/readme.md

 which means that each copy contains a call to a particular operator, which can then be inlined.

-...

-    @specialize.arg(1)
-    def _binary_op(self, operator):
-        ...

-This will cause RPython to make a copy of _binary_op for every value of the first argument passed, which means that the copy contains a call to a constant operator, which can then be inlined.

-In your current version your generated C code would still contain a call to a function pointer.
--->

-To run our example bytecode the only thing left to do is to pass in the chunk and call `_run()`:
+To be able to run our bytecode the only thing left to do is to pass in the chunk and call `_run()`:

 ```python
     def interpret_chunk(self, chunk):